 - Making more money with side hustles you enjoy

 This is the tactic that I’ve been following for the last 1.5 years.
 It has resulted in me saving over half my income, investing over $40,000, and being on track to be financially independent at age 35.

 If you want to learn how to start investing right now, read the guide to investing your first dollar here.

 As an affiliate, I’ve partnered with TradingView to bring you their unique stock screener that helps filter the best and most profitable trading opportunities.
 Get a free trial and access their charting platform with market-leading features.

-Tim Thomas has no positions in the stocks, ETFs or commodities mentioned.
+Tim Thomas holds no positions in the stocks, ETFs, mutual funds, forex, or commodities mentioned.